vulnerable-apps/yrpreyLibrary/Readme.md

 **Backend created by [Fernando Mengali](https://www.linkedin.com/in/fernando-mengali-273504142/)**

 YpreyLibrary is a framework based on library systems for borrowing and returning books for students and users.
 The framework perfectly simulates a library system but has vulnerabilities based on the OWASP TOP 10 WebApp 2021.
-The framework was developed for teaching and learning details in Pentest (penetration testing) and Application Security.
-In the context of Offensive Security, vulnerabilities contained in web applicaton can be identified, exploited and compromised.
-For application security professionals and specifics, the framework provides an in-depth understanding of code-level vulnerabilities.
-Currently, Yrprey is one of the frameworks with the highest number of vulnerabilities in the world, making it valuable for educational, learning and teaching purposes in the Information Security area.
+The framework was developed to teach and learn details in Pentest (penetration testing) and Application Security.
+In the context of Offensive Security, vulnerabilities contained in web applications can be identified, exploited, and compromised.
+For application security professionals and experts, the framework provides an in-depth understanding of code-level vulnerabilities.
+Currently, Yprey is very valuable for educational, learning, and teaching purposes in the field of Information Security.
 For more information about the vulnerabilities, we recommend exploring the details available at [yrprey.com](https://yrprey.com).

 #### Features
  - Based on OWASP's top 10 vulnerabilities for Web Application.

-Initially, an unregistered user has access to minimal information about the framework such as the Landing Page.
-When registering, the user can log in, thus obtaining a token that will be used to purchase products.
-Features include buying tools, cartoon character, post messages on guestbook etc. The framework was built based on vulnerabilities and is not recommended to be used for business and service sales.
+Initially, an unregistered user has access to minimal information about the framework, such as the Landing Page.
+The framework includes library functionalities for borrowing a book, returning it, etc. The framework was built based on vulnerabilities and is not recommended for commercial use, only for learning about exploitation and vulnerability fixing.

 #### List of Vulnerabilities